 Why choose Johns Hopkins Care at Home for wound and ostomy care?

 Our specialized nurses help you stay safe and comfortable at home, while receiving care for complex wounds and adjusting to life with an ostomy.
 Highlights of our wound and ostomy care services are:

 Our nurses have extensive experience caring for hospitalized patients.
 Many of our nurses have achieved certification from the Wound, Ostomy and Continence Nurses Society (WOCN).
 Our program provides ongoing, expert training so our team continues to improve its skills and knowledge.

-With Johns Hopkins Home Care Group, you have access to a team of health care providers from several fields of medicine, including nursing, social work, nutrition, and rehab services.
+With Johns Hopkins Care at Home, you have access to a team of health care providers from several fields of medicine, including nursing, social work, nutrition, and rehab services.
 Our providers work together to develop a care plan tailored to your needs.
 The team meets regularly to review progress, adjusting the care plan as needed.